 Oh, the wonderful, warming smell and taste of cinnamon.
 Who doesn’t love it?

 Cinnamon has been used in the Asian cultures since time immemorial, so to say that it was discovered by the western world in 1518 when the Portuguese first traded for it is incorrect.
-The Portuguese trade for Ceylon in what is present-day Sri Lanka quickly turned to slavery.
-When they conquered the island of Kotto, forcing its inhabitants to harvest and process the cinnamon and closing Portugal’s grip on the cinnamon trade.
-Not a pretty picture in our history.
-The Portuguese held the trade for nearly a century until the Dutch came in around 1638.
-Over the centuries, we would see the control of cinnamon bounce from the Dutch to the English and it’s price going up and down based on the availability, in other words, who was at war with whom?
+The Portuguese trade for Ceylon isn’t as romantic as we’d like it to be, it’s actually one of slavery.
+When the Portuguese conquered the island of Kotto, in what is present-day Sri Lanka, they began forcing its inhabitants to harvest and process the cinnamon, closing Portugal’s grip on the cinnamon trade.
+Not a pretty picture in history and the Portuguese would hold the trade on cinnamon for nearly a century until the Dutch came in around 1638.
+Over the centuries, we would see the control of cinnamon bounce from the Dutch to the English and its price going up and down based on the availability and access – in other words price depended on who was at war with whom?

-The history of how cinnamon came to be in our cupboards may not be very pretty, fortunately we now have a thriving Fair Trade and organic market making this luscious herb readily available to us.
+Though the history of how cinnamon came to be in our cupboards may not be very pretty, fortunately we now have a thriving Fair Trade and organic market making this luscious herb readily available to us.
 And we have some delicious varieties to choose from.
+To the spice!

 Asian food energetics of cinnamon